On the Statistical Efficiency of Mean-Field Reinforcement Learning with General Function Approximation: INTRODUCTION

-We highlight our main contributions in the following: \begin{itemize}[leftmargin=*] \item The understanding of Eluder Dimension of model function classes is limited in both single-agent RL and MARL literature, and we close such gap and identify concrete examples with low MF-MBED. \item For MFG setting, we propose the first MLE-based algorithm which is able to tackle the exploration challenges with the minimal structural assumptions and establish the first fundamental sample complexity result for function approximation setting, which depends only polynomially on MF-MBED without explicit dependence on the number of states and actions. \item On the technical level, we establish MLE learning guarantees for Mean-Field setting, while previous results are limited in single-agent setting.
-Notably, the dependence on state density in transition function causes unique challenges in analysis, which we overcome by establishing close connections between model class complexity, MLE error, and the MFC and MFG objectives. \end{itemize}
+We highlight our main contributions in the following: \begin{itemize}[leftmargin=*] \item We introduce a new notion called Mean-Field Model-Based Eluder Dimension (MF-MBED) to measure the complexity of any given Mean-Field model function class, and identify concrete examples exhibit low MF-MBED. \item For MFG setting, we propose the first MLE-based algorithm which is capable of addressing the exploration challenge while imposing minimal structural assumption.
+Further, we establish the first fundamental sample complexity result for function approximation setting, which only has polynomial dependence on MF-MBED, without explicit dependence on the number of states and actions. \item On the technical level, we establish MLE learning guarantees for Mean-Field setting, while previous results are limited to single-agent setting.
+Notably, the dependence on state density in transition function introduces unique challenges in analysis, which we overcome by establishing close connections between model class complexity, MLE error, and the MFC and MFG objectives. \end{itemize}

-\section{Related Work}
+\section{RELATED WORK}

 In general, the theoretical understanding of MFRL in the finite horizon setting is still limited, especially in terms of statistical efficiency.
 We present and compare with several lines of work in mean-field setting and defer the related works in single-agent or general multi-agent setting to Appx.~\ref{appx:additional_related_works}.